 Relationship separation and divorce are among the toughest life experiences people can face.
 Losing a relationship is a very painful experience, even if the relationship is not a good one.
 Many find that they may not be sad about losing an unloving, unkind spouse.
 They are sadder about losing what could have been or what was planned.
 I felt that way.
 I lost the huge family attached to my spouse.
 I lost the dream of being a stay at home mom (I’ve since retracted that dream after a moment with it).
 I also lost the dream of an intact, loving family unit.
 I was now going to be “one of those people” who would cry over not having their children at Christmas or Easter.
 Unfathomable.
 That was the worst blow of all.

 Despite all the tough times, this change can bring about, it’s important to remember that life will get back to normal, although “normal” may look and feel different from what you’re used to or had hoped for.
 A new ‘normal’ will settle in, where it will be possible to continue living a fulfilling and happy life.
 It certainly has for me!!
 My life looks nothing like what I had envisioned when I married my ex-husband, but I think it’s far better than I ever could have with him.
 I wish him no ill will, quite the contrary I wish him well as he is the father of my child.
 I have neutrality surrounding emotions toward him – I feel neither love nor anger.
 It’s a beautiful place to be.
 However, getting here was no small task.
 Below are a few things I did to cope with the separation process.
-I hope they help you as much as they helped me.
+I hope they help you with coping during divorce as much as they helped me.

 1. I had 6 girl friends on speed dial, and I’d call them all repeatedly.
 I had 6 because at the time that was the number of close friends I had.
 I didn’t want to wear any one of them down with my crying, sobbing, grief, and anger.
 I would call one and talk for a while (and cry for a while) and then call another.
 This was invaluable.